DrorHarari/run/README.md

 -----
     run [options] <program> <...program parameters...>
     program:	(Partial) name of program without .exe
+    -#		Force the use of the #'th program (as shown with -l) -d		Remove the favorite program specified
+    -f		List favorite programs
+    -k		Pause after run
     -l		Just list matching names
-    -#		Force the use of the #'th program (as shown with -l) -s		With -# saves the #'th program as favorite (as shown with -l) -d		Remove the favorite program specified
+    -p		Print matching program path to the standard output (without running it) -s		With -#, save the #'th program as listed by -l as the favorite for the given program -w		Use whole-word search
-    -f		List favorite programs
-    -w		Use whole-word search
-    -p		Pause after run

 Example
 -------